 In the rolling hills of the Western Highlands, Watertown is a north-western suburb of the city of Waterbury.

-Watertown’s strength comes from its plentiful open space, culminating in high rocky ledges that give you the kind of views that belong in 19th-century landscape paintings.
+To my mind, Watertown’s strength comes from its plentiful open space, culminating in high rocky ledges.
+These give you the kind of views that belong in 19th-century landscape paintings.

 In the two state forests within Watertown’s boundaries there are Blue-Blazed walking trails, ponds, public swimming areas, caves and waterfalls.

-Also enveloped in this rollercoaster countryside is the public Crestbrook Golf Course, which has elevation changes to leave experienced pros scratching their heads.
+Also enveloped in this rollercoaster countryside is the public Crestbrook Golf Course.
+This has elevation changes to leave experienced pros scratching their heads.

 1. Hawk Ridge Winery

-The vines for this winery were only planted in 2014, but the eight varietals are already yielding grapes for several acclaimed wines.
+The vines for this winery were only planted in the 2o10s, but these varietals are already yielding grapes for several acclaimed wines.

 Hawk Ridge is on high ground blessed with romantic panoramas of the Litchfield Hills, and its name comes from the hawks that soar overhead.